 Patients who are in a reduced or minimally conscious state following a traumatic brain injury are often not ready to begin an active rehabilitation program.
 However, Shepherd Center believes it is critical to optimize recovery until the patient emerges and to educate and train the family and/or caregivers about expectations and care.

 For these patients, Shepherd Center's specialized Disorders of Consciousness (DOC) Program provides pre-rehabilitation and education services.
-Patients receive about one and a half hours of daily therapy.
 The design of this therapeutic approach accommodates a slower response and the need for rest and structure for these patients.

 Shepherd Center’s DOC Program focuses on preventing medical complications and continually measuring arousal and attention to the environment.
 Other key components of this program include: